plait-lab/edit-mirror/docs/installation.md

     edit-mirror check

 in your terminal.
+(Again, you may need to run `bash edit-mirror check` on Windows.)

 If everything is set up properly, you will see the following lines of text:

     [SUCCESS] Sucessfully connected to the Edit Mirror Backend [SUCCESS] Your Edit Mirror ID was recognized as valid by the backend.